lichtbaer/pbd-toolkit/docs/README_en.md

 The *pbD-Toolkit*[^1] was programmed by the Hessian Commissioner for Data Protection and Freedom of Information (HBDI) to facilitate searching large amounts of data.
 Its search features help identify indicators for the presence of personally identifiable data within.
 An example for data that the HBDI might want to search in would be a leaked data dump that might be made public on the so-called darknet.

-The HBDI has decided t o share this tool with the public so that others may use it or contribute to its development.
+The HBDI has decided to share this tool with the public so that others may use it or contribute to its development.

 Within the HBDI's organization, the tool is maintained by sub-department 3.2 (technical data protection audits).
 You can find the contact persons by looking up the HBDI's organization chart linked on [this page](https://datenschutz.hessen.de/ueber-uns/aufgaben-und-organisation).
 Press representatives can find their respective points of contact on [this page](https://datenschutz.hessen.de/presse-0).
 These pages might only be available in German.